eminaydin/React-Countdown/README.md

 To create `countdown` component I've used vanilla javascript features where I get the initial date along with the current time and then do the calculation to see how much time left.
 Once that time hits 0 then I display the `reveal` component.

-Later on I've decided to implement my function to be more dinamic so that when I introduce input field where user can type in specific date the countdown will still be valid and would be able to run without problem.
+Later on I've decided to implement my function to be more dynamic so that when I introduce input field where user can type in specific date the countdown will still be valid and would be able to run without problem.

 ## Challenges